-The community sector and Canadian Heritage recognize the importance of working to mobilize public resources at all levels of government in order to advance toward the achievement of common results and of the community's development objectives.
+The Acadian and Francophone community sector and Canadian Heritage recognize the importance of continuing to work to mobilize public resources at all levels of government in order to advance toward the achievement of common results and of the community's development objectives.
 Some efforts to mobilize public resources will stem from the work of the Collaborative Circle.
+Some initiatives will aim to mobilize resources in order to help various types of community organizations provide services to the public.

-Relationship Between the Community Sector and the Government of Canada at the Provincial Level
+Relationship Between the Acadian and Francophone Community Sector and the Government of Canada in Prince Edward Island

-- As stipulated in Part VII of the Official Languages Act, the Minister of Canadian Heritage, in consultation with other ministers of the Crown, shall encourage and promote a coordinated approach to the implementation by federal institutions of the commitments to enhance the vitality of the English and French linguistic minority communities in Canada, to support and assist their development, and to foster the full recognition and use of both English and French in Canadian society. - The community sector and Canadian Heritage will work together to ensure that the members of the community have a better knowledge of the programs and services offered by federal institutions, and that the federal institutions get better acquainted with the Francophone community of Ontario, its mechanisms and structures, its developmental priorities and its particular characteristics in relation to their activities, programs and services.

-- The Department of Canadian Heritage supports the community sector's efforts to work with other federal institutions in order to facilitate the implementation of the community's development objectives.
+- As stipulated in Part VII of the Official Languages Act, the Minister of Canadian Heritage, in consultation with other ministers of the Crown, shall encourage and promote a coordinated approach to the implementation by federal institutions of the commitments to enhance the vitality of the English and French linguistic minority communities in Canada, to support and assist their development, and to foster the full recognition and use of both English and French in Canadian society. - The Acadian and Francophone community sector and Canadian Heritage will work together to ensure that the members of the community have a better knowledge of the programs and services offered by federal institutions, and that the federal institutions get better acquainted with the Acadian and Francophone community of Prince Edward Island, its mechanisms and structures, its developmental priorities and its particular characteristics in relation to their activities, programs and services. - The Department of Canadian Heritage supports Acadian and Francophone community sector organizations' efforts to work with other federal institutions in order to facilitate the implementation of the Global Development Plan's expected results.
 Notably, Canadian Heritage leads the Interdepartmental Partnership with the Official-Language Communities, an element of the Community Life program component which aims to encourage lasting partnerships between federal departments and official-language minority community associations or organizations.
-Canadian Heritage will use various levers at its disposal to support the efforts of the community sector. - The community sector and Canadian Heritage work together to identify those community development priorities which require an interdepartmental approach.
-The means of consultation and collaboration depend on the issues and on structures established at the federal, provincial or local levels, according to the areas of responsibility. - The Department of Canadian Heritage will use various levers at its disposal to support the Ontario Federal Council so that, as provincial forum for federal government interdepartmental matters, it can contribute to the vitality of the community and the implementation of the Community Strategic Plan.
-The Department will act primarily through the Federal Council's Committee on Official Languages.
+Canadian Heritage will use various levers at its disposal to support the efforts of the Acadian and Francophone community sector.

+- The Acadian and Francophone community sector of Prince Edward Island and Canadian Heritage work together to identify those community development priorities which require an interdepartmental approach.
+The means of consultation and collaboration depend on the issues and on structures established at the federal, provincial or local levels, according to the areas of responsibility. - The Department of Canadian Heritage will continue to support the Prince Edward Island Federal Council in developing a sustainable relationship with the Acadian and Francophone community of Prince Edward Island, so that, as provincial forum for federal government interdepartmental matters, it can fully contribute to the implementation of the Global Development Plan and the vitality of the community.

-Relationship Between the Francophone Community Sector and the Government of Ontario and its Bodies (including arm's length agencies)
+Relationship Between the Acadian and Francophone Community Sector and the Government of Prince Edward Island and its Municipalities and other Public Entities